victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 #### Usage

 Put your Bot Token and email credentials in config.env file and run npm start.
+Ping me anytime on dicord or telegram @victorakaps for any query or assitance.

 #### What's New

-    - Added anydrop command
-    - fixed issue with amazon deal of the day product
-    - refactored the code following DRY Rule.
+    - Connected to MongoDB.
+    - improved bot interaction.
+    - products can now be deleted.

 #### TO DO

-   Connect it to db instead of saving locally, improve bot interaction and functioning.
+- Add inline menu.
+- Add anydrop command.

 #### Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to update.

 ## License